 X14S package contents |

-You won’t find an SD card since the model data is stored in flash memory (an SD card may be used if the internal memory is insufficient).
+No SD card is provided since model data is stored in internal memory by default.
+An SD card may be used if the internal memory is insufficient.

 Styling and build quality